lfabreti/pps-tests/README.md

 Posterior Predictive Tests for Bayesian Phylogenetics
 ==========================

-This is the repository for the scripts used in the paper `The Expected Behavior of Posterior Predictive Tests May Be Unexpected]{The Expected Behavior of Posterior Predictive Tests May Be Unexpected`.
+This is the repository for the scripts used in the paper `The Expected Behavior of Posterior Predictive Tests May Be Unexpected`.

-We prepared a small example of the Posterior Predictive Simulation test.
+We prepared a brief example of the Posterior Predictive Simulation test.
 The number of simulation settings, MCMC iterations and replicates were reduced to allow the full pipeline to run in a regular computer within reasonable time.
 Note that the plots produced by this tutorial should not be representative of the full study.

 To reproduce the method, follow the steps in this tutorial.